 4.2.
 Floral Phenotype

-We used unbiased methods to quantify chemical and morphological floral variation of O. harringtonii range-wide by sampling plants in situ in more than 70% of known populations over four years, 2009-2012 (650 individuals, 19 populations; Fig. 1 and Table 1).
-At each population, we collected floral scent and morphological data on one flower per plant from 9-30 plants.
-We sampled floral scent immediately after anthesis, typically between 18:00 and 20:00 hrs, on individual flowers using dynamic headspace collection methods (Raguso and Pellmyr, 1998).
-Following scent collection, we excised the flowers from plants and measured floral morphology.
+We unbiased methods quantified chemical and morphological floral variation of O. harringtonii range-wide by sampling plants in situ in more than 70% of known populations over four years, 2009-2012 (650 individuals, 19 populations; Fig. 1 and Table 1).
+At each population, we collected floral scent and morphological data from one flower per plant from 9-30 plants, depending on the number of blooming plants found at each location.
+We sampled floral scent immediately after anthesis (between 18:00 and 20:00 hrs, when moth visits are most frequent) on individual flowers using dynamic headspace collection methods (Raguso and Pellmyr, 1998).
+Following scent collection, we excised the flowers from plants and measured floral morphology, then pressed flowers to (later) record dry masses.

 4.2.1.
 Floral scent

-Individual flowers were enclosed in a Reynolds (nylon resin) oven bag (12 x 15 cm, 270 ml volume) affixed to the floral stem with plastic ties using protocols described by (Galen et al., 2011).
+Individual flowers were enclosed in a Reynolds (nylon resin) oven bag (12 x 15 cm, 270 ml volume) affixed to the floral tube or ovaries with plastic ties using protocols described by (Galen et al., 2011).
+Leaf material was never enclosed within headspace bags.
 Floral volatiles were collected in a cartridge containing 10 mg of Super Q (80–100 mesh) adsorbent (Alltech Associates, Waukeegan, Illinois, U.S.A.), packed into a Pasteur pipette using silanized quartz wool (Restek #24324).
-Ambient controls were also collected each night flowers were sampled; Reynolds oven bags enclosed a cartridge and were placed at least 3m from a plant with open flowers.
+Ambient controls were collected each night that flowers were sampled; Reynolds oven bags enclosed a cartridge and were placed at least 3m from a plant with open flowers.
+Additional unused cartridges, carried to field sites in coolers, served as additional controls for any ambient contaminants associated with storage conditions.
 Air from the floral or ambient headspace, concentrated in the enclosing bag, was pulled through the cartridge using a PAS-500 (Spectrex, Redwood City, California, U.S.A.) personal air sampler vacuum pump, with a standardized flow rate of 200 ml air/min.
 After 60 minutes of sampling, the cartridges were removed and volatiles were eluted with 200 l of GC-MS grade hexane (Honeywell Burdick and Jackson, Muskegon, Michigan, U.S.A) into borosilicate glass “shell style” inserts placed within 1.5 ml amber glass autosampler vials capped with silicone septa and polypropylene screw caps (Supelco, Bellefonte, Pennsylvania, U.S.A.).
 Samples were stored at -20 °C until analysis.
 Prior to analysis, we concentrated the samples to a uniform volume of 50 μl using gaseous N2 and added 5 μl of 0.03% toluene in hexane (= 23 ng) as an internal standard.

 One µl aliquots of each sample were injected into a Shimadzu GC-17A gas chromatograph equipped with a Shimadzu QP5000 quadrupole, electron ionization (EI) mass spectrometer (Shimadzu Scientific Instruments, Columbia, Maryland, U.S.A.) as a detector.
-All analyses were made using splitless injections on a polar GC column (diameter 0.25 mm, length 30 m, film thickness 0.25 µm (Econo Cap's carbowax coating, known as EC WAX); Alltech Associates), using ultra high purity (99.999%) helium as a mobile phase (split ratio 12:1, constant flow of 1ml/min.).
-The GC temperature and pressure parameters (injection port temp.
+All analyses were made using splitless injections of 1 μL sample aliquots (1.5 min sampling time) onto a polar GC column (diameter 0.25 mm, length 30 m, film thickness 0.25 µm (Econo Cap's carbowax coating, known as EC WAX); Alltech Associates), using a mobile phase of ultra-high purity (99.999%) helium (constant flow of 1ml/min.).
+The GC program parameters (injection port temp.
 240 °C, detector temp 260 °C, initial temp.
-40 °C, hold time 2 min, increased at 15 °C/min to 260 °C, hold time 2.38 min) were optimized to resolve linalool and other floral volatiles to baseline with a total run time of 19 min. per sample, allowing us to efficiently process high sample replicates.
+40 °C, hold time 2 min, increased at 15 °C/min to 260 °C, hold time 2.38 min) for a total run time of 19 min. per sample.